-California Business and Professions Code, Section 7303.2 (a) mandates the board review the 1600-hour training requirement for cosmetologists.
-For the board to accurately review the 1600-hour Cosmetology curricula training requirement, a working group was established.
+California Business and Professions Code, Section 7303.2 (a) mandates the Board review the 1600-hour training requirement for cosmetologists.
+For the Board to accurately review the 1600-hour cosmetology curricula training requirement, a working group was established.
 This group consisted of board members, industry representatives, community college representatives, and private cosmetology school representatives.
 The working group met on February 5-6, 2018.
-The recommendations of the working group are included the final report included in Section 12, Attachment C.
+A report on the recommendations of the working group is included in Volume 2, Section 12, Attachment C.